Applications are open for startups.

 Merck is a leading science and technology company, as well as the world’s oldest pharmaceutical and chemical company.
 In fact, this year we are celebrating our 350 anniversary!
 Since 1668 our name has stood for innovation, business success and responsible entrepreneurship.
 With different ventures and programs, we promote in-house and external innovation skills.
-With the Accelerator, we aim to strengthen the entrepreneurial culture both within and outside the company in order to explore interesting technologies and trends, find potential collaboration opportunities, promote and connect talents and entrepreneurs as well as to realise innovative solutions.
+With the Accelerator, we aim to strengthen the entrepreneurial culture both within and outside the company in order to explore interesting technologies and trends, find potential collaboration opportunities, promote and connect talents and entrepreneurs as well as to realize innovative solutions.

 The Merck Accelerator offers access to the Innovation Center infrastructure and allows you to connect with Merck’s internal and external network, offering you the possibility to find the right partner to make your first deals and collaborations with.
-Here you can benefit from the experience of our mentors and gain valuable working experience while cooperating with Merck internal innovation projects.
+Here you can benefit from the vast experience of our mentors and gain valuable working expertise while cooperating with Merck internal innovation projects.
 Besides workspaces, your team receives financial support of up to € 50,000.
 The Accelerator will mean a before and after to your startup.

 No, however we do have two types of agreements that we enter into with the startup teams:

-On Graduation Day we celebrate the official completion of the program.
+On the Merck Startup Day we celebrate the official completion of the program.
 The concepts and progress are presented to the top management of the Merck Group as well as potential investors.
 Of course, our coaches will also be available to the founders after these three months.
 In addition, further cooperation or follow-up financing will also be possible.
-At the end of the three-month period, all participants become part of the alumni community and are invited to regular meet-ups such as the Innovators Club, the Gründerstammtisch or the Innovation Summit in Dubai.
+At the end of the three-month period, all participants become part of the alumni community and are invited to regular meet-ups such as the Innovators Club.
 They will also be able to participate as a mentor in all upcoming Hackathons, experts for new innovation fields or speakers for different innovation events.
 Since June 2018, we are member of the biggest Accelerator network GAN, which allows our alumni teams to interact with more than 90 Accelerator programs across the globe.

-Yes, we would like to have presence for relevant workshops, kick-off and demo events and important meetings arranged with internal mentors and our experts.
-However, we understand that you are running a business and it could be arranged to be absent for other important meetings.
+No, but we would like to have presence for relevant workshops, kick-off and demo events and important meetings arranged with internal mentors and our experts.
+However, we understand that you are running a business and it could be arranged to be absent for periods with no relevant meetings.